TechnionTDK/wikipedia-places/README.md

 3. Python packages:
 Install the following python packages:
-(Versions number are not necessity, but guarnteed to do the job)
+(Versions number are not necessary, but guaranteed to do the job)
 elasticsearch==7.6.0
 Flask==1.1.2
 geopy==1.21.0